Benefits of Sarpasana and How to Do it By Dr. Himani Bisht

 By Dr. Himani Bisht +2 more

-Yoga, an invaluable gift from ancient India, embodies the unification of mind-body; thought and action, fulfilment and restraint; and is considered a holistic approach to human health and well-being.
-Yoga is about practising asanas and discovering a sense of oneness within ourselves, the world and nature.1 Sarpasana is the most versatile of all yoga asanas.
+Yoga, an invaluable gift from ancient India, embodies the unification of mind-body; thought and action, fulfillment and restraint; and is considered a holistic approach to human health and well-being.
+Yoga is about practicing asanas and discovering a sense of oneness within ourselves, the world and nature.1 Sarpasana is the most versatile of all yoga asanas.
 Sarpasana, also known as the snake pose or the snake asana, is a yoga pose that is said to have many benefits.

-If you are searching for an easy yoga pose which can help you improve your overall health and well-being, look no further than Sarpasana!
+If you are searching for an easy yoga pose that can help you improve your overall health and well-being, look no further than Sarpasana!
 Please keep reading to learn more about the benefits of this pose and how to do it.

 Sarpasana is a backbend in the prone position.
 “Sarpa” in Sanskrit means snake and “asana” means pose.
 In English, this asana is known as snake pose yoga.
 The Sritattvanidhi (treatise written in Karnataka), which was written in the 19th century, mentions this pose as “Sarpasana”, whereas in Iyengar yoga (a book written by the foremost yoga guru; B.K.S.Iyengar) this pose is referred to as Bhujangasana or the cobra pose.2

-The best time to practice Yogasanas is the “Brahmamuhurta”; a Sanskrit word which refers to the time two hours before and including sunrise.
+The best time to practice Yogasanas is the “Brahmamuhurta”; a Sanskrit word that refers to the time two hours before and including sunrise.
 It is always advised to practice any asana on an empty stomach.
 Avoid performing any asana until three-four hours have lapsed after meals.
 One may perform Sarpasana in the following manner:

 In my experience, regular practice of Sarpasana along with other yoga asanas may aid in rheumatoid arthritis.
 For the benefit of people, this drug-free, readily adaptable, easily accessible, reasonably priced expensive, side-effect-free, and more natural alternative therapy for the management of Amavata (rheumatoid arthritis).